Figure Skate Boot & Blade Care

 - Riedell Lacing Hooks: Proper lacing—not too tight and not too loose—is vital for a comfortable fit.
 Our lacing hooks help you get the perfect fit easily and comfortably in your Riedell skates.
 Molded for hand comfort, they make lacing a breeze!

 - Riedell Laces: Your beautiful boots deserve only the best, so Riedell’s spun Poly and Nylon laces last longer and don’t tear as easily as others.
 Available in white, beige and black.
+Find the length that is right for your Riedell Skates with our lace chart.

 - Riedell Shoe Finish: In skating, scuff happens!
 Whether you spend hours on the ice each day or just visit the rink when the mood strikes, nicks and blemishes on your boots are bound to occur.
 Fix problem areas with Riedell’s shoe finish available conveniently in white, beige and black.